eudoxia0/eudoxia0.github.io/_eog581/compiled.md

 Attila took a step back.
 Timon whispered over packet radio: “Say nothing.
 Say _nothing_.”

-Attila turned around, so as to no see it, and said over the radio: "It didn't die."
+Attila turned around, so as to not see it, and said over the radio: "It didn't die."

 The projection was meant for human eyes, where Attila saw a jackal, Timon saw a canid shape, surrounded by concentric rings of diffracted light.